mprinc/vscode-docs/docs/remote/ssh.md

 ### Can I use VS Code when I only have SFTP/FTP filesystem access to my remote host (no shell access)?

-Some cloud platforms only provide remote filesystem access for developers rather than direct shell access.
-VS Code Remote Development was not designed with this use case in mind since it negates the performance and user experience benefits.
+Some cloud platforms only provide remote filesystem access for developers rather than direct shell access. <span class='important'>VS Code Remote Development was not designed with this use case in mind since it negates the performance and user experience benefits</span>.

 However, this use case can typically be handled by combining extensions like [SFTP](https://marketplace.visualstudio.com/items?itemName=liximomo.sftp) with remote debugging features for [Node.js](/docs/nodejs/nodejs-debugging.md#remote-debugging), [Python](/docs/python/debugging.md#remote-debugging), [C#](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp), or others.